cedeber/concise-rust-book/src/ch01-04-structs-enums-implementation.md

 Rust's enums are most similar to _algebraic data types_ in functional languages.
 Note that the variants of the enum are namespaced (`::`) under its identifier.

 We can put data directly into each enum variant.
-Each variant can have different types and amount of associated data.
+You can put any kind of data inside an enum variant: strings, numeric types, or struct, for example.
+You can even include another enum.

 ```rust
 enum IpAddr {